steno-aarhus/research/onboarding/it-basics/index.md

 5. Linux applications can be run via Windows Subsystems for Linux (WSL1 or WSL2), which can be installed via Powershell as described in the [WSL installation guide](https://learn.microsoft.com/en-us/windows/wsl/install) (after running Access Director).
 Note that WSL2 will not use the Windows VPN by default (as opposed to WSL1, so setting up a WSL1 environment may provide a fix if you need Linux apps to use the VPN).

 6. To book rooms for meetings, you can simply use [Pronestor in the browser](http://lokaler.rm.dk/), rather than the Citrix link.

-7. Printing: To add and use the network printers, follow the [guide on Serviceportal](https://regionmidtjylland.service-now.com/sys_attachment.do?sys_id=c302fee31b1421508b426282b24bcbe8) (Danish).

 With this local setup, you can completely avoid using Citrix and get a much more stable, fast and flexible workstation, similar to those provided to AU employees.
 Therefore, the next section is less relevant for users using the above local setup.